-JT250400 - Mesic Bioswale Plug Mix JT254010, JT254015 - Bioswale Plugs JT254100 - Wetland Plugs
+JT250400 - Mesic Bioswale Plug Mix JT254010, JT254015 - Bioswale Plugs JT254100 - Wetland Plugs retention/detention ponds, plugs may be considered in place of seed.

-Native plugs may be used on a limited basis when standing water prevents the use of seed.
-In instances where shallow standing water is the norm within wet bottomed retention/detention ponds, plugs may be considered in place of seed.
 In all other instances, seed and erosion control blanket will be used in conformance with Article 4.2.1 of this manual.
-For additional details see Section 254 of the Standard Specifications.
+For additional details, see Section 254 of the Standard Specifications.
 The planting of plugs shall be done in conformance with Article 1081.02 of the Standard Specifications.